entomb/entomb.github.io/README.md

 Hi!
-I'm a __Portuguese__ web developer, who enjoys non-corporate environments and coding for challenging yet rewarding projects, currently working @[SAPO](http://www.sapo.pt) and living in __Lisbon__.
+I'm a 27 years old __Portuguese__ web developer, who enjoys non-corporate environments and coding for challenging yet rewarding projects, currently working @[SAPO](http://www.sapo.pt) and living in __Lisbon__.
 This is my extended CV, crafted with answers to the most common questions in my past interviews.
 You can either print this page or find a [plain text](https://github.com/entomb/entomb.github.io/blob/master/README.md) version on my github page